Demographics of the Supreme Court of the United States: Age

-The average age of retirement for Supreme Court judges is 81.
+As of 2022, the average age of retirement for Supreme Court judges was 81.

 The longest period of time in which one group of justices has served together occurred from August 3, 1994, when Stephen Breyer was appointed to replace the retired Harry Blackmun, to September 3, 2005, the death of Rehnquist, totaling 11 years and 31 days.
 From 1789 until 1970, justices served an average of 14.9 years.
 Those who have stepped down since 1970 have served an average of 25.6 years.
 The retirement age had jumped from an average of 68 pre-1970 to 79 for justices retiring post-1970.
 Between 1789 and 1970 there was a vacancy on the court once every 1.91 years.
 In the next 34 years since the two appointments in 1971, there was a vacancy on average only once every 3.75 years.
 The typical one-term president has had one appointment opportunity instead of two.

 Commentators have noted that advances in medical knowledge "have enormously increased the life expectancy of a mature person of an age likely to be considered for appointment to the Supreme Court".
 Combined with the reduction in responsibilities carried out by modern justices as compared to the early justices, this results in much longer potential terms of service.
 This has led to proposals such as imposing a mandatory retirement age for Supreme Court justices, or predetermined term limits.